 8:00 pm when boarding ship at the departure base

 5:45 pm when boarding bus at the departure base to be taken to the ship

 For additional details regarding the cruise itinerary, please see click on CRUISES in the menu above.

 Parking charges are included in your fare – subject to the conditions of the parking lot owner.
 No trailers are allowed.
 No motor homes over 22 feet are allowed.
 Parking location for all Kawartha and Quinte cruises is in Peterborough.
 A parking registration card will be sent to you ahead of time or in the case of a last minute booking it will be provided when you arrive.
 Parking location for all Rideau cruises is in Kingston.
 At the end of your cruise, we will provide you with a parking pass which will cover the charges for the cruise period.
 Please note that you will be responsible for any overnight parking charges that you may incur prior to or after the cruise.

-Casual clothes should be chosen for the season. (dinner jacket and tie may be left at home but bring a bathrobe …showers are down the hall)
+Casual clothes should be chosen for the season.
+Leave your dinner jacket and tie at home.
+You will need attire to get to the showers which are down the hall.